 Bagnato, in an interview, said he is currently talking with General Electric Co.
-(GE) and Pratt & Whitney about developing an engine for a larger turboprop.
+(GE:US) and Pratt & Whitney about developing an engine for a larger turboprop.
 A future plane may be somewhat larger than 90 seats, he added, without being specific.

 Giuseppe Orsi, CEO of Finmeccanica, also said he would encourage ATR to move forward.

 “Turboprops are no longer considered a niche market; the regional turboprop is expanding and in this aeronautical business, nobody can rest,” Orsi said.
 “We are listening to customers and closely examining the business case for a new project.
 We’ll take a decision at the right time.

 Bombardier, as of Dec.
 31, had 24 firm orders and 118 options for turboprops.
 The company won just seven turboprop orders in the 11-month period ended Dec.
 31.